1234sv/dpdk-draft-compressdev/doc/guides/prog_guide/compressdev_lib.rst

 Compression Device Library
 ===========================

-The compression framework provides a generic set of APIs to performs compression services as well as to query and configure compression devices both physical(hardware) and virtual(software) to perform those services.
+The compression framework provides a generic set of APIs to perform compression services as well as to query and configure compression devices both physical(hardware) and virtual(software) to perform those services.
 The framework currently only supports lossless compression schemes:
 Deflate and LZS.